Let me show you how to get your first $550 credit card annual fee waived in my Ultimate Military Credit Cards course

 Chase World of Hyatt

-- Learn how to apply for Chase World of Hyatt Card
+- Learn how to apply for the Chase World of Hyatt card

-- $95 annual fee waived for active duty US military and spouses thanks to Chase MLA policy
+- $95 Annual fee waived for US military personnel and spouses with Chase MLA policy

 American Express Delta Cards

 Annual Fee: $550 per year, but waived for US military servicemembers and spouses to $0

 Welcome Bonus: Earn 50,000 bonus Skymiles and 10,000 Medallion Qualification Miles (MQM) after you spend $3,000 in the first 3 months of cardmembership.

 - This is my TOP recommended AMEX Delta card for military

 - $550 annual fee waived for US military (active duty and Title 10/32 Guard/Reserve)

 - 3x miles on Delta purchases